maunope/solariUdineAutoPilot/README.md

 ## Build flags

 -DEBUG_MODE enable serial port and LCD debug messages, disbales sleep time  and force reinitialization of eeprom and rtc module on each read
--FAST_DEBUG shortens intervals for debugging stuff when not connected to a real clock -SET_COMPILE_TIME_TO_RTC forces writing sketch build time to RTC on each boot, only use to program new rtc modules.
+-SET_COMPILE_TIME_TO_RTC forces writing sketch build time to RTC on each boot, only use to program new rtc modules.